Uncategorized

 Scientists are using animal models to discover ways to regenerate and replace stem cells, including in Flatworms and Mice.
 As for humans:

-• In an attempt to rejuvenate his body, Star Trek star William Shatner opted to undergo a relatively new medical treatment.
-The 88-year-old actor tweeted that he’s received restorative stem cell treatment from the company ProGenaCell.
+• In 2019, in an attempt to rejuvenate his body, Star Trek star William Shatner opted to undergo a relatively new medical treatment.
+At the time, the 88-year-old actor tweeted that he’s received restorative stem cell treatment from the company ProGenaCell.
 “Today I received restorative stem cells from my good friend Greg DiRienzo at ProGenaCell,” Shatner tweeted.
 “The stem cells were manufactured by Invitrx here in So Cal.
 My friend Dr Mathi Senapathi gave the cells to me intravenously.
 Is it possible to turn back the clock?
 I will let you know.”
+As of 2024, he’s now 93 years old.

 • Longevity supplement company Novos recommends glycine and alpha-ketoglutarate to slow your biological aging of stem cells.